scslab/cs240h-notes/12-ifc/ifc.md

 * Problem: useful modules often need to do "unsafe" operations, so we need a way of asserting the safety of these operations.

-* Module authors can compile with `-XTrustworthy`, which simply asserts that the module is safe.
-This does not restrict the module's implementation from doing unsafe things, (`unsafePerformIO`, `inlinePerformIO`, etc.), but does force it to expose a safe interface.
+* Module authors can compile with `-XTrustworthy`.
+    * Asserts that the module is safe.
+    * Does not restrict the module's implementation from doing unsafe things: `unsafePerformIO`, `inlinePerformIO`, etc.
+    * Forces the module to expose a safe interface.

 * How does this help?
-Can't anyone just use -XTrustworthy?
+Can't anyone just use `-XTrustworthy`?

 * Users of these modules can decide whether to trust them.
     * `-fpackage-trust` enables per-package trust.